wp-plugins/web-app/readme.txt

 Q: Does the plugin crop the images to the detailed sizes?
 A: No, the plugin only saves the images links.

+Q: Does the plugin crop the images to the detailed sizes?
+A: No, the plugin only saves the images links.

 == Screenshots ==
 1. Apple Splash Screens

 == Changelog ==
+Version 1.0.2
+Added Localization: English, Spanish

 Version 1.0.1
 Added Title Options

 Version 1.0.0
 Initial version.
 All iOS Devices support.

+== Upgrade Notice ==
+Added Localization Support.
+Web-App now supports Spanish!